 In a digital world there often doesn't seem like there's a need to use stationary, but not only is personalised stationery a lovely way to encourage things like handwritten notes and letter writing but will also come in handy as the special couple plan their big day.

 Of course, you don't want to start selecting wedding invitations on their behalf (they have a Pinterest board for that, obviously), but two engraved pens, some stylish notebooks and perhaps even a personalised wax seal stamp make lovely gifts.

 Perhaps the most classic gift of all, there isn't a person on earth who doesn't enjoy being presented with a stunning bouquet of flowers.

-Ordering online means that you don't even have to think about getting to the shops, and the couple can dry the flowers after the big day to keep as an engagement souvenir!
+Ordering online means that you don't even have to think about getting to the shops.
+Check out Mr Roses' Infinity Roses.
+This way, the couple can preserve the flowers for a very long time to come!

-You know we've got you covered with a full range of romantic blooms from Mr Roses to suit.
+You know we've got you covered with a full range of Mr Roses's romantic floral collection to choose from!